Miro Gavran

-Miro Gavran (Miro Gavran 1961) is a Croatian writer of short stories, fiction and drama.
-His works have been translated into 40 languages, making him the most translated Croatian writer, and his books have come out in 250 different editions at home and abroad.
-His dramas and comedies have had more than 400 theatre first nights around the world and have been seen by more than two million theatre attendants.
+Miro Gavran (born 3 May 1961 in Gornja Trnava) is a Croatian writer of short stories, fiction and drama.
+His works have been translated into 44 languages, making him the most translated Croatian writer, and his books have come out in 280 different editions at home and abroad.
+His dramas and comedies have had more than 450 theatre first nights around the world and have been seen by more than four million theatre attendants.